preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-template-with-placeholders/index.rst

 [[_PubDate]]

+**Tip - date format**: Using the [[_PubDate|Date]] place holder, you can add the time format you want, instead of Date, example: [[_PubDate|MM/DD/YYYY]]

-**Tip:** If you want to prevent authors from deleting place holders within the document (for example in a header), you can put them inside locked content controls added using the “Developer” tab in Word.
+**General tip:** If you want to prevent authors from deleting place holders within the document (for example in a header), you can put them inside locked content controls added using the “Developer” tab in Word.
 Note that this tab is not shown as default, it has to be added using the settings.

 .. note:: When a controlled document is merged with a document template, the number of different header/footer sections in the template must match the number of different header/footer sections in the controlled documents.
 (For example, if you try to upload a controlled document and merge it with a document template that has a first page header and a second header, the template also has to include a first page header and a second header.)

-.. note:: When a document is merged with a template, neither the document or the template is allowed to have any shapes in the header/footer.
+.. note:: When a document is merged with a template, neither the document nor the template is allowed to have any shapes in the header/footer.
 If you want a line, use borders instead of a line shape.
 (Note!
 Text boxes are also considered shapes.
 Don't use it.
 Add a table to structure the text instead.)